Connectivity Link

 Access Keycloak Console:

-1. Navigate to the Keycloak route in OpenShift (typically rhbk.apps.<your-cluster-domain>)
+1. Navigate to the Keycloak route (e.g. rhbk.apps.<your-cluster-domain>)

-2. Log in with the admin credentials (configured in rhbk/keycloak-initial-admin.yaml)
+2. Log in with admin credentials (rhbk/keycloak-initial-admin.yaml)

 3. Select the neuralbank realm